AlibabaCloudDocs/domain/intl.en-US/API Reference (New)/Domain management/SaveSingleTaskForQueryingTransferAuthorizationCode.md

 Submits a task to obtain a domain name transfer key.

-You can call the[QueryTaskDetailList](~~67710~~) operation to query the task execution result.
+You can call the [QueryTaskDetailList](~~67710~~) operation to query the task execution result.
 The transfer key is returned in the TaskResult field of the corresponding task.

 ## Debugging